SaTT-Wallet/Backend/README.md

 ## Contribute to earn Rewards

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**. :v::tada:

 Valuable contributions will be :moneybag: **rewarded** :moneybag:.
 We are able to offer an important and well studied amount converted in our cryptocurrency SaTT according to the complexity of the issue.
 Rewards are released within one week of the pull request being merged.
 All rewards are at editorial discretion.